xiaoxiae/slama.dev/cv.md

 		<em>Vzdělávací Centrum Turnov</em>
         <br>
         The job description was quite similar to my previous work at VCT.
-		I used the VEX Edr robot kit and Python to introduce basic concepts of robotics design and algorithms, which sparked the Robotics Simplified website (see projects section below).
+		I used the VEX Edr robot kit and Python to introduce basic concepts of robotics design and algorithms, which sparked the Robotics Simplified project (see projects section below).
 		Programming was taught using Processing in Python mode, creating interactive sketches that illustrated key concepts like loops and variables.
       </p>
     </td>